Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 • Web designers

 It is not uncommon to find graduates of double major programs.
-The job seeker may have earned a degree in a creative field like the arts and a scientific field like computer science.
+You may have earned a degree in a creative field like the arts and a scientific field like computer science.
 That is particularly true in a more technical field like industrial design.
-The goal is to show employers that the graduate has both hard and soft skills for open positions.
+The goal is to show employers that you have both hard and soft skills.

 Keep in mind that there are jobs for artists without degrees.
 Self-taught fine artists can independently sell their artwork to galleries and private buyers.
 Furthermore, not all art degree holders end up working in their fields of study.
 For instance, fine arts majors may eventually pursue careers as educators or museum curators.
 Studio art majors may end up hired to work for law enforcement as sketch artists.
 Careers in the arts and design fields will all involve some form of creative work.
 Artists can rely on their creativity to earn a substantial income throughout their careers.